markusstocker/LaTeX101/README.md

 This will create the required [`elsarticle.cls`](article/elsarticle.cls) and [`elsarticle-harv.bst`](article/elsarticle-harv.bst) files.
 Copy the `elsarticle.cls`, `elsarticle-harv.bst`, and `elsarticle-template-harv.tex` files into your working directory.
 The latter file serves as the template: rename the template file to something that better reflects your article.

-*Hint: If you have problems with this step, follow the links to the `.cls` and `.bst` files and you will be able to download copies.*
+*Hint: If you have problems with this step, follow the links above to the `.cls` and `.bst` files and you will be able to download copies.
+Remember to open links in a new tab and download the (raw) document.
+Unfortunately, in some browsers on Windows, saving the file will add a .txt appendix.
+You will need to rename the file: `move elsarticle.cls.txt elsarticle.cls`.*

 You are now ready to start writing your own article.
 The following description uses our [default article](article/default-article.pdf).

 Open the `.tex` file in TeXstudio as well as the default article (PDF).
 In TeXstudio, select `Build & View` (green double arrow) to build the document.
 You will see a PDF output on the right hand side in TeXstudio.
 The aim now is to re-create the default article in LaTeX by writing the `.tex` file.

 As you can see in the footnote, we plan to submit the article to the Elsevier [SoftwareX](https://www.journals.elsevier.com/softwarex/) journal.
 Find the corresponding LaTeX command to specify the journal name and change it to *SoftwareX* (or your favorite journal).
 Build the document to see the change in PDF.

+*Note: You can copy text from the PDF but check it for correctness!*

 The default article has a title and three authors.
 Locate the LaTeX command to specify the title and add the title.
 At any time you can build the document to check if the change is reflected in the PDF output as intended.
 The Elsevier template provides documentation how to add author names and corresponding affiliations.
 Add the authors Kaiser, Doe, and Kaisaniemi with the corresponding affiliations.
 Look for documentation regarding the `\ead` command to add email addresses.